AZBevier/sims/README.md

 Available Level One Diagnostic boot tape: diag.ini       command file to start diags. ./sel32 diag.ini diag.tap       bootable level one diagnostic tape w/auto testing.
 Set cpu type
-               to 32/27, 32/67, 32/97, or V9.
-V6 will not work at this time.
+               to 32/27, 32/67, 32/87, 32/97, V6 or V9.
+32/97 and V9 diags

-               CV.CP1 runs 127 instruction tests w and w/o arithmetic exceotion enable.
-100 passes work fine.
-               CV.CP2 runs 94 different tests in various modes.
-100 passes work CV.CP3 runs tests in various modes.
-100 passes work fine.
+               halt at test 46,subtest 2 in the CN.MMM & VM.MMM diags.
+The
+               rest of the machines stop in the CN.COM console diagnostic.

+               CV.CSL - Firmware control diag.
+Disabled in auto testing.
+               CV.CP1 - CPU diag part 1 runs OK.
+               CV.CP2 - CPU diag part 2 runs OK.
+               CV.CP3 - CPU diag part 3 runs OK.
-               CV.EAD Effective adddress diag runs tests in various modes.
+               CV.EAD - Effective address diag runs OK.
-                      4 passes work fine.
-               CV.BRD Base register diag runs tests in various modes.
-100 passes work fine.
+               CV.BRD - Base register instruction diag runs OK, except 32/27.
-               CV.INT runs interrupt tests in various modes.
-4 passes work fine.
-               CV.TRP runs trap tests in various modes.
-4 passes work fine.
-32/67 fails with halt in this test.
-V9 fails with loop.
-               CV.CMD cache/shadow mwmory.
-Not for SEL 32/27 skipped.
-32/87 and
-                      32/97 fails with halt in this test.
+               CV.INT - Interrupt diag runs OK.
+               CV.TRP - Traps diag runs OK.
+               CV.CMD - Cache/Shadow diag.
+Disabled in auto testing.
-               CN.MMM Mapped memory management runs 1 pass fine.
-Not for V9.
+               CN.MMM - Non virtual memory diag runs OK, except for 32/97.
-               VM.MMM Virtual memory diag.
-Not for SEL 32/27 skipped.
-V6 and V9
+               VM.MMM - virtual memory diag for V6 & V9 runs OK, except for V9.
-                      fails in test 7 with halt.
-               CV.IPT IPU diags.
-Not for SEL-32 simulator yet, skipped.
-               CV.CSD Control store diag.
-Not for SEL 32/27 skipped.
-               CV.CON IOP Console diag.
-Have halt with unknown origin on 32/27.

-               CV.CON is the last diag.
+               CV.IPT - IPU trap diag.
+Disabled in auto testing.
+               CV.CSD - WCS read/write trap diag.
+Disabled in auto testing.
+               CV.CON - Operators Console diag halts at 0x852e for all CPUs.

+               Set GPR[0] = 0xffffffff before booting from tape to disable the auto test and go to the Diagnostic Overlay Loader (DOL>) prompt.
                Testing is extremely difficult without any source for the diagnostics.
 Updates to follow as tests are corrected.

 Available UTX-21a install tape for testing: utxtape1.ini   command file to start UTX install tape.  ./sel32 utxtape1.ini utx21a1.tap    bootable UTX install tape for testing basemode.
 The current
-               simulator will only boot part of the system before receiving an error.
-All basemode instructions have been tested.
+               V6 & V9 will boot to wait mode without any console prompt.
+All basemode instructions have been tested with the CV.BRD diag.
+               UTX needs better support for the console terminal before we move any farther.

-Other MPX versions support:
+Other MPX verion support:
                I am still looking for an MPX 3.X user or master SDT tape.
-I have much of the source, but no loadable code to create a bootable system.
+I have much of the source, but no loadable code to creat a bootable system.
-               Please keep looking for anyone who can provide these tapes.
+               Please keep looking for anyone who can provide these tapes or a disk image of a bootable system..

 James C. Bevier
-09/17/2019
+12/31/2019